Share this guide:

-Moving into a new property, especially if it’s your first time living away from home, can be daunting with all of the bills that need to be paid.
+can be daunting, more so if you are a tenant.
 Typically, when you move in you’ll be put on the most expensive tariff called the Standard Variable Tariff.
 Generally, you will be able to change this if you pay for your own bills and you don’t have to ask permission from your landlord.
-This guide will take you through the steps of finding the cheapest deal you can get on energy, how you can change, and the potential savings you can make on your energy consumption.

 Even if you are on a prepayment meter